 i.
 If the amount users have to pay is fixed

-If the amount the users have to pay upon scanning is fixed, then you can choose the category of PayPal QR Code from Scanova’s dashboard.
+If the amount to pay is fixed, then you can choose the category of PayPal QR Code from Scanova’s dashboard.

 Here are the steps you need to follow:

-2. From All Categories of QR Codes, select Paypal QR Code
+2. From QR Code categories, select Paypal QR Code

 3. A page will load where you will have to specify the details asked.
 Start by entering the email address registered with your PayPal account